CL-Splats: Continual Learning of Gaussian Splatting with Local Optimization: Conclusion

 We introduce \methodname, a framework for continual learning of Gaussian Splats that efficiently adapts to local scene changes.
 By leveraging dynamic, localized optimization, it updates reconstructions without extensive retraining, making it ideal for large, evolving environments. \methodname achieves significant speed and reconstruction quality improvements over state-of-the-art methods through precise change detection and targeted optimization.
 Our experiments demonstrate its ability to adapt efficiently with minimal new data while enabling novel applications such as history recovery and batched updates.
 These capabilities make \methodname particularly valuable for mixed reality, autonomous navigation, and embodied AI, where maintaining high-quality, up-to-date reconstructions is crucial. \paragraph{Limitations.} While our method is robust to various change types and real-world data, it is inherently limited by the base 3D representation’s reconstruction capability.
 Additionally, since \methodname assumes localized changes, it does not handle global illumination variations.
 Future research could explore integrating geometry and appearance updates to address this limitation.

 \textbf{Acknowledgements.} This project was supported by Google, an ARL grant W911NF-21-2-0104 and a Vannevar Bush Faculty Fellowship.
-Jonas Kulhanek was supported by Grant Agency of the Czech Technical University in Prague, grant No. SGS24/095/OHK3/2T/13.
+Jonas Kulhanek was supported by Grant Agency of the Czech Technical University in Prague, grant No. SGS24/095/OHK3/2T/13 by the Czech Science Foundation~(GAČR) EXPRO (grant no. 23-07973X).

 {

 }

 \maketitlesupplementary